antmicro/benchalot/README.md

 The `system` section allows the user to apply variance reduction measures.
 When benchmarking in a regular system environment, external factors such as other processes or randomized memory layout can affect the measurements.
 Options in this section aim to minimize some of the external factors.
-Using these options require Benchmarker to be run with root privileges.
+Using these options require benchalot to be run with root privileges.
-The section is optional; if no options are specified, Benchmarker can be run without root.
+The section is optional; if no options are specified, benchalot can be run without root.

 <!-- name="section-system" -->
 ```yaml